 What If All These Solutions Don't Work For Your Device?

 Well, it could mean that your disk has malfunctions that cannot be corrected and the only remaining solution is to obtain another data storage gadget.
-I recommend that this time round you get a more !
-There are many memory sticks outside there, but the ZENO 16GB Metal Waterproof stands out.
+I recommend that this time round you get a more durable flash disk!
+There are many memory sticks out there, but the Samsung Bar Plus USB Flash Drive stands out.
 I own it and I have used it for close to 5 years without experiencing any malfunctions.
 It is pretty small and you can always attach it to your key holder and carry it around in your pocket without causing uncomfortable situations.
-It is really the memory gadget that you should own if you want to enjoy mass data storage, quick data transfer and more importantly, durability! durable flash disk
+It is really the memory gadget that you should own if you want to enjoy mass data storage, quick data transfer, and more importantly, durability!